-The Metropolitan art program emphasizes critical thinking as well as the integration of research and knowledge into practical and applied visual language.
+The Metro art program emphasizes critical thinking as well as the integration of research and knowledge into practical and applied visual language.
 Students may select a focus on one of our concentrations (studio art, computer graphic arts, or arts management) or a more general degree by choosing among all areas.
 It provides an excellent grounding for professions as diverse as law, medicine, and business.
 In addition, the major prepares students for advanced graduate study in art history, architecture, and cultural studies.
 It also serves as the foundation for careers in teaching, arts administration, museums, galleries, historic preservation, art libraries, publishing, journalism, advertising, art conservation, and art investment.
 As the world becomes increasingly flooded with images, critical visual “reading” and “producing” skills become more and more important for a wide variety of careers.

-Studio Course offerings include:
+Studio course offerings include:

 - Painting and Drawing allow students to approach the discipline as language and to explore issues of media and content.

 - Printmaking offers students an opportunity to think of images in terms of multiples and emphasizes skill and technique.

 - Sculpture and ceramics introduce students to 3-dimensional thought processes and concepts.

 Computer Graphic Arts course offerings bring students up to date with new computer and networking technology.
 We emphasize design and aesthetic issues for the new media.